The U.S. dollar is up — for now. But what comes next?

 “I think we’ve identified a floor, and that’s certainly providing some stability now for those tracking dollar performance,” Roach said.

 But the factors that were pushing the dollar lower earlier in the year haven’t exactly gone away.
-Those include the president’s hostility to foreign trade, the attacks on Federal Reserve independence, and the likelihood that inflation will pick up again.
+Those include President Donald Trump’s hostility to foreign trade, the attacks on Federal Reserve independence, and the likelihood that inflation will pick up again.

 Kenneth Kim, senior economist at KPMG, said there are plenty of signs that investors are still nervous about the dollar, because many have been piling money into alternative assets.